 Relationships run on emotional availability: the capacity to be present, responsive, and attuned to another person.
 Porn addiction drains this capacity in several ways.

 The dopamine drain.
-When your reward system is calibrated to porn, other experiences lose their luster.
-Conversations with your partner feel flat.
-Shared activities feel boring.
-You’re depleted, not because your partner is uninteresting, but because your brain’s reward baseline has been distorted.
+When your reward system is calibrated to porn, other experiences can lose their luster.
+Conversations with your partner may feel flat.
+Shared activities may feel boring.
+The source is a distorted reward baseline.

 The shame drain.
-If you feel guilty about your porn use, that shame occupies mental and emotional real estate.
-You’re carrying a burden your partner doesn’t know about, and it makes you less available for genuine connection.
+If you feel guilty about your porn use, that shame occupies mental and emotional space.
+You are carrying a burden your partner does not know about, and it can make you less available for genuine connection.
 Some people become irritable or withdrawn after a porn session, and their partner bears the emotional brunt of that shift.

 The avoidance pattern.
 Many people use porn to avoid difficult emotions: conflict, vulnerability, dissatisfaction.
 But relationships require you to face those emotions.
 The more you numb them with porn, the less equipped you become to handle the normal friction of partnership.
 Over time, you start avoiding real emotional engagement because it feels harder than it should.